Skip to Content

 Newborn Pomeranian Puppies

 Being a Pomeranian breeder means you’re responsible for the reproductive future of all puppies you sell.
-It’s very expensive to care of dogs and litters.
-You need to spend a bucket load of money on your bitch before she’s even old enough to produce puppies.
+It’s very expensive to care for dogs and litter.
+You need to spend a bucket of money on your bitch before she’s old enough to produce puppies.

 Difficult pregnancies are very common.
-Then there’s the cost of food, bedding, toys and the certification needed so she’s able to breed.
+Then there’s the cost of food, bedding, toys, and the certification needed so she can breed.

-If you have a job, apart from being a breeder, you’ll need time off work to help with the whelping and monitor the mother and pups for the first few days to ensure there aren’t any problems.
+If you have a job besides being a breeder, you’ll need time off work to help with the whelping and monitor the mother and pups for the first few days to ensure there aren’t any problems.

 Dogs may not know what to do and could accidentally kill one or more puppies if you’re not there at an important time.